dotnet/docs-aspire/docs/whats-new/preview-3.md

     dotnet workload install aspire
     ```

+    > [!IMPORTANT]
-    *Note that if you had previous preview versions of the .NET Aspire workload already installed, you may see messages informing you that the workload is already installed.
-These can be safely ignored.*
+    > If you've previous preview versions of the .NET Aspire workload already installed, you may see messages informing you that the workload is already installed.
+These can be safely ignored.

+---

-1. Refer to the docs for [detailed instructions on installing .NET Aspire](../fundamentals/setup-tooling.md)
+Refer to the docs for [detailed instructions on installing .NET Aspire](../fundamentals/setup-tooling.md)

 After updating you can run `dotnet workload list` to see the updated version (note: your version of Visual Studio may differ):